micartey/elixir-distributed-database/README.md

 ### get_local

-`get_local` will only retrive data from the current node.
+`get_local` will only retrive the newest data from the current node.
 Thus, this operation is significantly faster.

 ```elixir